The American Way: Steps to Take Before Owning a Gun

 Making the decision to become a gun owner is one that should not be taken lightly.
-While responsible gun owners have been enjoying the shooting sports for decades, it is crucial that today’s gun owner has a firm understanding of the significant responsibilities involved with owning a firearm.
-Make sure that you partner with a gun training facility that can help you become a responsible and safe gun owner for life.
+You will have questions such as, “Do you need a license to own a gun?”
+It’s important to do your research and be prepared before moving forward.
+While responsible gun owners have been enjoying the shooting sports for decades, it is crucial that today’s gun owner has a firm understanding of the significant responsibilities involved with owning a firearm and the steps involved with becoming a gun owner.

 The Range 702 in Las Vegas offers gun safety classes, shooting experiences, and guidance from firearm experts in a safe and controlled setting.
 If you’re considering becoming a gun owner in Las Vegas, The Range 702 can help you develop the skills and knowledge to become a responsible and safe gun owner for life.
 Contact our team to learn more!

 1 Dunn, Lisa.
 (18 September 2020).
 American University Radio.
 How Many People In the U.S. Own Guns?
 Retrieved 24 June 2021 from https://wamu.org/story/20/09/18/how-many-people-in-the-u-s-own-guns/